-The following fire management zones have been applied (see Figure 7, Section 4.5):
+The following fire management zones have been identified:

+- Asset Protection Zones (APZ)

+- Land Management Zones (LMZ)

-- Asset Protection Zones (APZ) - Strategic Fire Advantage Zones (SFAZ)
+- Strategic Fire Advantage Zones (SFAZ)

 Prescribed APZ widths may be seen in Table 4.

 In order to minimise impacts and to allow for effective management, existing tracks, natural features and cleared areas have been used for fire management boundaries where available.